yankay/scala-tour/scala-tour.md

 ### Asynchronous Return

 Asynchronous operations can provide better performance.
 A Future in Scala is very powerful, it can execute asynchronously.
-Future would call the 'onComplete' function when is finished.
+The Future will call the 'onComplete' function when it is finished.
 It can also set a TIMEOUT when specified.

 ```